Udacity Vs. Coursera: which e-learning platform offers better course quality and options and has better instructors?

 Udacity Customer Support

 Udacity has a help center to answer frequently asked questions and any other technical issues.
 Contacting the customer care team is simple.
-Simply scroll down on the home page and click on the contact us tab.
+Simply scroll down on the home page and click on the Contact Us tab.

 You’ll find answers to common queries in the FAQ section.
 For more assistance, you can submit a query and get in touch with their team.